 Find a goal that is not related to your appearance.
 I've really started enjoying lifting barbells, because I just like the feeling of getting stronger.
 I like how it makes me feel empowered.
 However, I'm careful and train with weights just once a week, because it's too early to start chasing specific numbers.

 Do what makes you feel good.
 When I think back to my workouts when I still had HA, I was often tired and exhausted even before I started my workout.
 I was just so burned out.
 And I'm pretty sure that if I tried to do those intense HIIT workouts that I used to do, now, I would be absolutely exhausted.

 Try to find a way of moving that makes you energized, not wiped out.
 And of course, if you're already wiped out before you start your workout, it's better to skip it altogether.

-Focus on movement, not working out.
-At least in the beginning, when you’re just getting back to more physical activity, try to think in terms of moving your body as opposed to having to pour a ton of sweat and getting a good workout in.
+Sometimes it's okay to focus on movement, not working out.
+At least in the beginning, when you're just getting back to more physical activity, try to think in terms of moving your body as opposed to having to pour a ton of sweat and getting a good workout in.
 You probably spent at least few months recovering, so take it easy when you start again.
-If a workout doesn’t happen, it doesn’t happen.
-Moving and just walking, taking stairs etc might be enough movement for you on that day, so don’t over think it.
+If a workout doesn't happen, it doesn't happen.
+Moving and just walking, taking stairs etc might be enough movement for you on that day, so don't over think it.

-While you’re recovering from hypothalamic amenorrhea, try to not set yourself any fitness goals.
+While you're recovering from hypothalamic amenorrhea, try to not set yourself huge fitness goals.
 They can wait!
-Besides, you’ve probably been following plans and programs for a long time now, it’s time to let all of them go for a while.
+Besides, you've probably been following plans and programs for a long time now, it's time to let all of them go for a while.
 Try how living without rules and plans, because that way you will also learn what your body really likes.
 Use that information later when you are recovered and ready to start exercising again.